-2.6.2.
+2.7.2.
 Participation

-Any member of the Hardin Valley Church of Christ (as defined in Section 2.5.1) is eligible to participate in the balloting stage of the selection process by submitting a Ballot Form marked with his or her evaluations of the listed candidates.
+Any member of the Hardin Valley Church of Christ (as defined in Section 2.6.1) is eligible to participate in the balloting stage of the selection process by submitting a Ballot Form marked with his or her evaluations of the listed candidates.

-2.6.3.
+2.7.3.
 Ballot Submissions

-Completed ballots shall be submitted to the Selection Committee (normally by dropping them in a locked box provided for that purpose) at any time during the period between the first, general distribution of Ballot Forms and the termination of balloting at the conclusion of the Sunday morning assembly at least two weeks after the general distribution of Ballot Forms.
+Completed ballots shall be submitted to the Selection Committee (normally by dropping them in a locked box provided for that purpose or by submitting an on-line form) at any time during the period between the first, general distribution of Ballot Forms and the termination of balloting at the conclusion of the Sunday morning assembly at least two weeks after the general distribution of Ballot Forms.
 During this period, additional Ballot Forms can be obtained from any member of the Selection Committee.